-These are the ideals behind the Declaration of Independence of the USA and the hope of development and prosperity.
-Since I have been living in India my view of the world has changed dramatically because I see a shift of the places where one can find possibilities as an ordinary person to hope for a better future, something that has historically been attributed to the American Dream, the immigrants and natives that helped to build that country.
+These are the ideas behind the Declaration of Independence of the USA and the hope of development and prosperity.
+Since I have been living in India my view of the world has changed dramatically because I see a shift of the places where one can find possibilities as an ordinary person to hope for a better future, something that has historically been attributed to the American Dream, the immigrants, and natives that helped to build that country.

 GDP = C + I + G + NX

 - I = Investment

 - NX = Net exports = export – import

 One of the main examples I like to picture is the increasing GDP per capita of countries like India, where even a few more Rupees in their pockets represent a massive amount of disposable income for consumption, which is translated in sales increases of virtually anything you sell.

 Let’s take a look at this beautiful chart that I took from We Are Social: